 - Hold the GM.
 Next, a general meeting (annual or extraordinary) has to vote for issuing the WISE warrants, see General Meeting Minutes.
 Please note that it refers to the board proposal in Appendix 1 so make sure to attach it.

 Instead of making the decision of who gets how many warrants directly on the GM (which is most straightforward), you can instead let the GM authorize the board the mandate to sign new investors continuously during the coming months.
-If you choose that path there will some more paperwork and you need to make some changes in the GM and board minutes, see Bolagsverket.
+If you choose that path there will be some more paperwork and you need to make some changes in the GM and board minutes, see Bolagsverket.
 The mandate has to be registered with Bolagsverket immediately, see latest registration document version at Bolagsverket (document no. 824).
 Don’t forget to pay the registration fee.

 - Sign subscription list.
 When the GM has decided to issue warrants to the investor, they have to subscribe for the warrants (i.e. confirm the purchase of the warrants) by signing the subscription list Warrant Subscription List.
 If more than one investor are subscribing, they can sign the same subscription list or separate lists.